 Shift in Budget Line

-A budget line consists of consumer’s income, the price of the goods and the quantity in which they are purchased where the volume of products is a controllable agent while the other two may vary with time.
+A budget line consists of consumer’s income, the price of the goods and the quantity in which they are purchased.
+Here, the volume of products is a controllable agent while the other two may vary with time.

 Therefore, it shifts from its original position due to the following two primary reasons:

-An increase in the consumer’s income means expansion of his purchasing power and vice-versa, thus leading to a shift in budget line too.
+An increase in the consumer’s income means expansion of his/her purchasing power and vice-versa, thus leading to a shift in budget line too.

 It works on the principle of sacrificing one commodity to acquire more of the other goods within a limited income and at a specified market price.